bplmaps/lmec-main-site/content/articles/scott-markley-interview.md

 **IS**: Is there anything, whether during the data creation process or afterwards, that struck you as particularly surprising or unexpected?

 **SM**: What's gotten my interest now is breaking up the HOLC grades by racial composition.
 A lot of times when you look at these neighborhoods in the 1930s, you can look forward and say, "Okay, the Black population in redlined areas is higher than yellow which is higher than blue, which is higher than green," and so on.
-But if you break that down, you'll see that the Black population increase it is not actually in redlined areas *as a whole*, but in red line areas that *already had black residents*.
+But if you break that down, you'll see that the Black population increase it is not actually in redlined areas *as a whole*, but in red line areas that *already had Black residents*.
 For example, a lot of people forget that these maps are drawn in northern cities before the bulk of the Great Migration.
 Milwaukee is one city I've looked at in particular.
-There were only one or two neighborhoods in the entire city that had any black population at all in 1930---almost all of the Black population in Milwaukee arrived after World War Two.
+There were only one or two neighborhoods in the entire city that had any Black population at all in 1930---almost all of the Black population in Milwaukee arrived after World War Two.
 So where do Black residents move when they moved to Milwaukee?
-Primarily not redlined areas as a whole, but redlined areas that already had black residents.
+Primarily not redlined areas as a whole, but redlined areas that already had Black residents.

 These maps are hiding a big part of the story, which is that it's primarily in redlined areas that *already had a Black population* where you'll find an increase in the Black population over time.
 The big way just looking at those four grades misses a big part of the story.

 **IS**: Who you hope will benefit from this data, and where do you see it going in the next over its lifecycle?

 **SM**: In the immediate term, this data can be used by researchers or in classrooms---anyone that's looking into the HOLC maps has an interest in them as sort of a supplement.
-I've talked to some classes at University of Georgia about using this data, and the Leventhal Map & Education Center workshop would be a good example of using it too.
+I've talked to some classes at University of Georgia about using this data, and the upcoming workshop at the LMEC will be a good example of using it too.